oarcscience/ith.oarc.science/grim/kos/kos00.md

 \[1888\]

 ###### Scanned at Intangible Textual Heritage, July 2000.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 Reformatted August 2003.
 This text is in the public domain.
 These files may be used for any non-commercial purpose, provided this notice of attribution is preserved intact.